Storage bloggers dissect big data, FCoE and more as we wrap up the storage blogs from May.

 Information obtained by South Tyneside Council on a Twitter user accused of defamation could prove to be a landmark case in British libel law, a media law expert has said.

-Microsoft's Large Account Resellers have been given access to a scheme to sell software licensing enterprise agreements individually to NHS orgainsations saving considerable amounts of money for customers.
-The offer is available until the end of June and will give LARs the option to sell software a
+Microsoft's Large Account Resellers have been given access to a scheme to sell software licensing enterprise agreements individually to NHS organisations saving considerable amounts of money for customers.

-SCC has signed an agreement with carbon management specialists co2balance to offset carbon emissions from its £20m hosted servicesdata centre facility.
-Co2balance offers carbon footprint calculation, management and reduction services and will offset SCC's output through third world development
+SCC has signed an agreement with carbon management specialist's CO2balance to offset carbon emissions from its £20m hosted services data centre facility.

 HP’s new IT Executive Scorecard dashboard is targeted at CIOs and their C-level peers in an attempt to revive the company’s IT performance management portfolio.